akleroy/phangs_imaging_scripts/README.md

 **The Easiest Way** This release includes the full PHANGS-ALMA set of keys and the scripts we use to run the pipeline for PHANGS-ALMA.
 These are *heavily documented* - copy them to make your own script and configuration and follow the documented in those scripts to get started.
 To be specific:

-The PHANGS-ALMA imaging keys with heavy documentation are in:
+The PHANGS-ALMA keys to reduce the data end-to-end from the archive, along with heavy documentation are in: `phangs-alma_keys/`

-The script to run the CASA part of the pipeline is:
+The script to run the CASA part of the pipeline is: `run_casa_pipeline_phangs-alma.py`

-The script to create derived procuts is:
+The script to create derived procuts is: `run_derived_pipeline_phangs-alma.py`

+These can run the actual PHANGS-ALMA reduction, though in practice we used slightly more complex versions of a few programs to manage the workflow.
+Copying and modifying these is your best bet, especially following the patterns in the key files.

 ### A FEW DETAILS ON PROCEDURE

+The full procedure is described in our ApJ Supplements paper and the programs themselves are all in this repository, so we do not provide any extremely detailed docs here.
+Many individual routines are documented, though we also intend to improve the documentation in the future.
+Therefore we just note that broadly, the pipeline runs in four stages:

 1. **Staging (in CASA)** Stage and process uv-data.
 This stage includes continuum subtraction, line extraction, and spectral regridding.